dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

 operations.
 However, the incentives for each party here do not line up properly.
 There's major overhang with regard to enforcing immigration, as in incentives driving each party's behavior line up like a wobbly jenga tower.

-(review ^^^)
+This is just the politics of business between a unit of an organization that reports to a unit that reviews their actions, so it's not entirely unexpected.
+Yet, I think we need to make sure that we don't end up with these zombie bureaucracies that seek nominal progress.
+We need policy and organizations that solve problems so we can move on.
+When possible.
+That is not always possible.

 <a name="fractured-families" />

 ## [Fractured Families](#fractured-families)

-- (11) implementation of policy risks fracturing families
-      - when the discussion to construct a coherent policy never really occured.  or at least not to the extent that i would like to believe is necessary.
+The current situation and the implementation of policy risks fracturing families.
+This is another problem made worse to some degree by inaction, when the discussion to construct a coherent policy never really occured at all.
+Not to the necessary extent.

-        - and i cover how a viable strategy requires secrecy, but what i'm saying if no one knows the goals we are pushing towards with resolving illegal immigration, how can they know how to react?
+- more here

 - some of the other policies in this country are fracturing families by the way, which makes me fucking livid